 The Mascarene Highs are the main "Power House" of the South -West Monsoons.
 This generates the South -East winds, which after gaining strength, cross the equator and become south west.
 For a proper High to form in the South Indian Ocean, the cyclone season (Low pressures) should completely die down from that region.

-As on date today, the Mascarene Highs is yet to form in the required region.
-Just a small High at 1029 mb.
-South West off Australia.
+As on date today, the Mascarene Highs is forming in the required region.
+A small High at 1031 mb.
 Four "weak" Lows are tracking in the region.
 We have to wait for these "lows" to dissipate.

-No Tropical Storms around, so no delaying the proper arrangements for a series of Highs. ( Cyclone Zena not likely to disturb the "set up").
+Two Tropical Storms around, could see delaying the proper arrangements for a series of Highs.

 Cross Equatorial Winds should start forming, and taking shape from mid -April, especially in the South Indian ocean region.

 Initial forming of SE winds off the East African Coast has started from below the equator.
-Weak SW flow below Sri Lanka (in the Southern Hemisphere) can be see, though a bit dis-organised.
+Weak Westerly flow below Sri Lanka (in the Southern Hemisphere) can be see, though a bit dis-organised.

 ITCZ:This Seasonal trough passes from the South Arabian Sea to Andaman sea after the withdrawal of SWM in Oct.
 Shifts further south in Dec.
 Moves North during SWM